frntc/SIDKick/README.md

 ## How to build a SIDKick:

-There are two versions of the PCB which differ only in the placement of components: for C64 longboards (v0.3, left) and for C64 shortboards (v0.3s, right).
+There are two versions of the PCB which differ only in the placement of components: for C64 longboards (v0.3, left) and C64 shortboards (v0.3s, right).
-I prepared the latter as the SIDKick+Teensy combination otherwise barely fits below the keyboard in flat C64c cases unless you use low-profile sockets/pinheaders.
+I prepared the latter as the SIDKick+Teensy combination otherwise barely fits below the keyboard in flat C64c cases unless you use low-profile sockets and pin headers.

 Both versions fit into a C128; installing in a C128D requires removing and standoff below the power supply and gently lifting it (same as with other dual SID options).

 As I only own PAL machines, I have not tested SIDKick in any NTSC C64 or C128.
-It should work if the clock frequency (in the firmware code) is set properly.
+It should work fine if the clock frequency in the firmware code is set accordingly.

 Here you can find the BOM and assembly information for [SIDKick v0.3](https://htmlpreview.github.io/?https://github.com/frntc/SIDKick/blob/main/BOM/BOM_SIDKick_v03.html) and